michaljerabek/Crown-Control/README.md

 ### Turn: Colors

 If the cursor(s) is on any color, you can change its hue, saturation, lightness or alpha value.
 The cursor has to be on non-number part of the color definition (except colors in HEX formats).
+You can also create a file (see below) with a list of predefined colors.

 Available options: